recallnet/contracts/README.md

 > [!NOTE] The `requiredCaller` can, in theory, be an EVM or WASM contract address.
 However, the
 > logic assumes only an EVM address is provided.
 Namely, it is _generally_ possible to restrict the
-> `requiredCaller` to a specific WASM contract (e.g., object store with `t2...` prefix), but the
+> `requiredCaller` to a specific WASM contract (e.g., bucket with `t2...` prefix), but the current
-> current Solidity implementation does not account for this and only assumes an EVM address.
+> Solidity implementation does not account for this and only assumes an EVM address.

 Lastly, if we want to include all of the optional fields, we can use the following command: